 Planning and Zoning Board meetings air on PSL TV20 and can be viewed anytime on the city's video page.
 Go to archived meetings page.

 Appointed and confirmed by the Mayor and City Council, the Board presents a Public Art Master Plan for review and approval by the Planning and Zoning Board and the City Council and recommends specific public art projects, including the selection of works of art, special landscape treatments and architectural enhancements.
 The Board is comprised of seven members who serve on a voluntary basis.
 They maintain an Artist Registry of qualified artists to provide art works for public spaces.

 The Board of Trustees for the Municipal Police Officers’ Retirement Trust Fund consists of five members, two of whom are appointed by the City Council, and two others are police officers elected by the city’s police officers.
 The fifth member is appointed by the previous four members.
-Members serve for two years.
+Members serve for four years.
 To find out more about the Board of Trustees for the Municipal Police Officers’ Retirement Trust Fund, contact the Police Department at (772) 871-5000, or go to the City Code of Ordinances, section 32.77, or Florida Statutes, section 185.05.

 Download an application to any of the boards or committees.